tz-dev/Maturity-in-Practice/README.md

-# Maturity in Practice – IA (inadult asymmetry) Model Specification
+# Maturity in Practice – IA (Inadult Asymmetry) Model Specification
 ### A praxeological framework for maturity, responsibility, asymmetry & dignity in practice

 **Version:** 1.0